Anisotropic correlation functions as tracers of central galaxy alignments in simulations: The Illustris TNG hydrodynamical simulation

 TNG300 represents the largest simulated box of the IllustrisTNG suite with the highest resolution available.
 It adopts a cubic box of $205\,h^{-1}$~Mpc side, and it is run with 2500$^3$ dark-matter particles of mass $4.0 \times 10^7 h^{-1} {\rm M_{\odot}}$.
 The initial conditions includes 2500$^3$ gas cells of mass $7.6 \times 10^6 h^{-1} {\rm M_{\odot}}$.

 A friends-of-friends (FOF) algorithm is used to identify the dark-matter haloes (also named as groups in this paper) using a linking length of 0.2 times the mean inter-particle separation \citep{Davis1985}.
 The substructures gravitationally bound are identified with the SUBFIND algorithm \citep{Springel2001,Dolag2009}.
-Those subhaloes containing a non-zero stellar component are defined as galaxies.
+Those subhaloes with a stellar component above a certain limit are defined as galaxies.
+We use the stellar mass of the galaxies, ${\rm M_\ast{}}$, defined as the total mass of all stellar particles bound to each subhalo.
+In our analysis, we use all the simulated galaxies with stellar mass above $10^{8.5}$~M$_{\odot}$ represented by 429982 in total.
+We define colours in our sample using the galaxy photometric bands $g$ and $r$ provided by the IllustrisTNG database.